mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 ![image](https://www.dropbox.com/s/2s12lej1mja9vak/quotes_2.jpg?dl=1)

-Go on ,have fun with this bot ,feed it a corpus of your favourite celebrity's saying or tweets or punchlines from your favourite sitcom and see what it comes up with.
+Go on ,have fun with this bot ,feed it a corpus of your favourite celebrity's saying or tweets, or punchlines from your favourite sitcom and see what it comes up with.
 Enjoy !!!